 The client for this house was a professor of business at the University of Kansas.
 Educated as a cultural anthropologist, her lifelong interest in Japanese culture was evident as the design process unfolded.
-We were not only drawn to their often dramatic use of concrete but to the rural tradition of Japanese farmhouses.
-The meeting of the interior and exterior occupies an important part of this tradition, which realizes the marriage of the house and garden.
-Resting on top of the concrete walls that define the building is a “storm shrine” for her to watch storms move across the Kansas landscape.
+We were not only drawn to the often dramatic use of concrete in Japanese architecture but to the rural tradition of Japanese farmhouses.
+The strong interaction of the interior and exterior is an important part of this tradition.
+The marriage of the house and garden.
+Resting on top of the concrete walls that define the building is a “storm shrine” to watch the often dramatic storms move across the Kansas landscape.